 Bamboo Island

-This is a remote island with sparkling white sand all around its perimeter and crystal clear waters.
+This is a remote island with sparkling white sand encircling its perimeter and crystal-clear waters.
 Its beauty is astonishing, and you will have an extraordinary, exotic experience.
 As this is one of the most touristic islands, we suggest you go early in the morning or later in the afternoon, when the island isn’t inundated with tourists.
 Usually, the tours with many people do not stay long on the island, and so no one strays far.
 So, if you find yourself there surrounded by many people, it would be a good idea to walk as far away as possible from the disembarkation area so that you may enjoy this exotic island undisturbed.

 Viking Caves